History of David Muir in Timeline

 In June 2011, David Muir reported from Tahrir Square during the political revolution in Egypt, and from Fukushima, Japan following the deadly tsunami and nuclear power plant accident.

-In November 2012, David Muir served as one of ABC's lead correspondents for the 2012 U.S. presidential election, and his interviews with Mitt Romney generated national headlines.
+In November 2012, David Muir served as one of ABC's lead correspondents for the 2012 U.S. presidential election.

 December 2012: Anchored Sandy Hook Elementary School Shooting Coverage

-In December 2012, David Muir anchored several hours of the Sandy Hook Elementary School shooting coverage as it unfolded and reported from the scene after President Obama visited the town.
+In December 2012, David Muir anchored several hours of the Sandy Hook Elementary School shooting coverage as it unfolded and reported from the scene as President Obama visited the town.

 In March 2013, David Muir was promoted to co-anchor ABC's 20/20 with Elizabeth Vargas.